-Mammoths were one of the most hunted animals in the regions close to the north.
-In fact, one of the two prominent hypotheses for why mammoths went extinct is that they were over hunted.
-The other is climate change, also known as global warming.
+Mammoths were one of the most hunted animals in the areas closer to the north.
+So much so that one of the two prominent hypotheses for why mammoths went extinct is that they were overfished.
+The other is climatic changes, which we can also define as global warming.

-Mammoths appeared in the Zanclean Age of Pliocene Epoch (about five million years ago).
-This means that they shared the same earth with all human species, from homo habilis to homo sapiens.
-However, most of the mammoths disappeared in the Preboreal period, about 10,300 to 9000 years ago.
+Mammoths appeared in the Zanclean phase of the Pliocene Epoch, about five million years ago.
+This means that mammoths share the same earth as all human species, from Homo habilis to Homo sapiens.
+However, most mammoths became extinct in the Preboreal period, about 10,300 to 9000 years ago.
 Only a very small population survived on Saint Paul Island in Alaska until about 5750 years ago and on Wrangel Island in Russia until 4000 years ago.

-As a result of the interaction between mammoths and humans, mammoths left deep psychological scars on Stone Age humans.
-This is evident from both cave paintings and mythological narratives.
-There are many beliefs about mammoths and mammoth-like mythological creatures in North American, European and Turko-Siberian mythologies.
-1
+As a result of the mammoth-human interaction, mammoths left deep psychological traces in the social memory of Stone Age people.
+This is evident in both cave paintings and mythological narratives.
+There have been many beliefs about mammoths and mammoth-like mythological creatures in North American, European and Turkish-Siberian mythologies.2

-Considering the Siberian climate, it should come as no surprise to us that many mammoth remains have survived to this day in the frozen soil.
-However, the efforts of the local people to make sense of the mammoth remains led to the formation of new myths and folk beliefs.
-Some mammoth remains found in Russia have been interpreted by locals as war elephants of Alexander the Great.
+Given the Siberian climate, it’s no wonder that many intact mammoth remains have been found thanks to the frozen soil.
+However, the efforts of the local people to make sense of the mammoth remains have led to the formation of new myths and folk beliefs.
+Some mammoth remains found in Russia were interpreted by locals as war elephants of Alexander the Great.

-One of the interesting beliefs about mammoths is found in Turkic mythology.
-According to the folk beliefs of Dolgans and Yakuts living in Siberia, they were taken underground to serve Erlik Han, the underground god in Turkic mythology.
+Another interesting belief about mammoths is found in Turkic mythology.
+According to the folk beliefs of Turkic communities living in Siberia, mammoths were taken underground to serve Erlik Han, the god of the underworld in Turkic mythology.
 The mammoths, who do not want to serve Erlik Han and try to escape to the earth, are punished by freezing and sentenced to death.
-Mammoth bodies found in the Siberian taiga are interpreted as punished mammoths.
-So, according to the folk beliefs of shamanic Dolgans and Yakuts, mammoths did not actually disappear.
+Mammoth corpses found in the Siberian taiga point to this.
+So, according to Turkic folk beliefs in Northeast Siberia, mammoths did not actually go extinct.
 They continue to live underground to serve Erlik Han.
-If you call it living…
+If that’s called living, of course…